ahmetemre3829/sudoku-generator/README.md

-# Sudoku Üretici
+# Sudoku Generator

-Bu Python programı, rastgele Sudoku bulmacaları oluşturur ve çözümlerini kaydeder.
-Sudoku bulmacaları görsel olarak da oluşturulup, belirlenen bir klasöre kaydedilir.
+This Python program generates random Sudoku puzzles and saves their solutions.
+Sudoku puzzles are also created visually and saved in a specified folder.

-## Gereksinimler
+## Requirements

-Bu programın çalışması için aşağıdaki Python kütüphaneleri gereklidir:

-* numpy
+The following Python libraries are required for the program to run:

-* Pillow
+* Pillow (for ImageFont, ImageDraw, and Image modules)

-* colorama
+* colorama (for Fore)

-Bu kütüphaneleri yüklemek için aşağıdaki komutu çalıştırabilirsiniz:
+* concurrent.futures and multiprocessing (They are part of the Python standard library, so no need to install them separately.)

+You can install these libraries by running the following command:

-`pip install numpy pillow colorama`
+`pip install pillow colorama`

+Note: These requirements are for the latest version.
+It may vary in older versions.

-## Kullanım
+## Usage

-1- Terminal veya komut istemcisinde aşağıdaki komutu çalıştırarak programı başlatın:
+1- Start the program by running the following command in the terminal or command prompt:

-`python sudoku_generator.py`
+`python sudoku-generator.py`

-2- Kaç adet Sudoku bulmacası üretmek istediğinizi girin.

-3- Zorluk seviyesini belirleyin (17 ile 57 arasında bir değer).
-* Bu değer tam dolu sudoku tahtasından kaç adet sayının kaldırılacağını belirler.

-4- Program, oluşturulan Sudoku bulmacalarını Sudokular klasörüne, çözümlerini ise Sudoku Çözümleri klasörüne kaydedecektir.
+2- Enter how many Sudoku puzzles you want to generate.

+3- Set the difficulty level (a value between 17 and 64).
+* This value determines how many numbers will be removed from a fully filled Sudoku board.

+4- The program will save the generated Sudoku puzzles in the "Sudokular" folder and their solutions in the "Sudoku Solutions" folder.

-## Program Özellikleri
+## Program Features

-* Program üretilen her bir sudokunun sadece bir çözümü olduğundan emin olur.
-* Çözümü bozmadan kullanıcının istediği sayıda sayıyı tahtadan kaldırmak için tekrar tekrar deneme yapar.
+The program ensures that each generated Sudoku has only one solution.
+It repeatedly tries to remove the desired number of numbers from the board without breaking the solution.

-## Lisans
+## License

-Bu proje GNU GENERAL PUBLIC LICENSE ile lisanslanmıştır.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.